exinno/app2/docs/quick-start.md

 1. Click on "AI Model Studio".
 2. Type in a specific description of what you want your application to do using natural language.
 3. Click on "Create" to generate an AI-powered view.

+### Create view with Designer

+1. Click on "Design new view".
+2. In designer, users can choose to make view with pro-code or low-code.

 ### Create view from Excel